formspark/documentation/docs/customization/redirection.md

 Customizes the title of the success feedback page.

-Default value: Your form has been submitted.
+Default value: "Your form has been submitted."

 ### `_feedback.success.message`